-- Both land and sea drilling (e.g., IODP Expedition 313) - Shallow marine locations where the collaboration between IODP and ICDP can achieve much more than either entity on its own (e.g., IODP Expedition 364).
+- Both land and sea drilling (e.g., IODP Expedition 313/ICDP New Jersey) - Shallow marine locations where the collaboration between IODP and ICDP can achieve much more than either entity on its own (e.g., IODP Expedition 364/ICDP Chicxulub 2).

-IODP3 and ICDP have a common proposal submission process at each proposal stage and a joint review process by IODP3 and ICDP with a clear schedule and set of guidelines for proponents.
+ICDP and IODP3 have a common proposal submission process at each proposal stage and a joint review process by ICDP and IODP3 with a clear schedule and set of guidelines for proponents.

 All proposed L2S projects will need to submit a Preliminary Proposal, a Workshop Proposal, and a Full Proposal.
-A workshop is required due to the complexity of such projects (see Section 4.3 for full details).
+A workshop is required due to the complexity of such projects (see Section 5 for full details).

-Proponents (i.e., Principal Investigators and Co-Investigators) should prepare a single L2S Proposal at each stage combining the IODP3 and ICDP elements.
+Proponents (i.e., Principal Investigators and Co-Investigators) should prepare a single L2S Proposal at each stage combining the ICDP and IODP3 elements.

 Land-to-Sea Preliminary Proposals and Workshop Proposals should be submitted to ICDP by emailing a single PDF file (< 10 MB in size) to proposal.submission@icdp-online.org.
-In addition, this same PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org so the proposal receives an IODP3 proposal number identifier.
+In addition, once notification is received from ICDP that the submission is in the ICDP system, this same PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org so the proposal receives an IODP3 proposal number identifier.
 This requires the Lead Proponent to register for an IODP3 Gateway account (this typically takes < 5 minutes), and, once registered, to drag and drop the PDF onto a simple webform and click submit.